-- 1 Why are you writing?

-- 2 How many points do you have to include in the letter?

-- 3 What tenses will you use for each point?
+- 1 Why are you writing? to inform the English friend about a new boyfriend/girlfriend - 2 How many points do you have to include in the letter? four - 3 What tenses will you use for each point? present perfect to give an excuse; present simple for description; going to or present continuous to talk about the plans